The Bankrate promise

 If you’ve been watching reruns of HGTV’s “Income Property” and wondering if it’s time to buy an investment property and become a landlord, you’re not alone.

-Between our slow-growth economy, historically low interest rates, and the mood of millennials to rent instead of own, income property has been on an uptick since the Great Recession.
+Between a recent jump in inflation, historically low interest rates, and the mood of millennials to rent instead of own, buying rental property has been on an uptick in recent years.

 In fact, real estate is now Americans’ favorite long-term investment, according to a recent Bankrate study.
 Real estate investing has consistently ranked as one of the top choices since Bankrate started the survey in 2012.

 Should you take the plunge on a rental property?
 Experts offer a qualified yes, provided you do your homework first.
 Here are 10 things to consider before diving into an investment property.